dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 Coming back to our original dataset, here we will sort and print the output in two steps.
 Step one will partition and sort the data, and step two will arrange the partitions in the appropriate order.
 In the MRJob implementation that follows, we'll build on this and demonstrate how to ensure that the partitions are created in the appropriate order to begin with.

-1. Run the hadoop command that prepends an alphabetic key to each row such that they end up in the appropriate partition, shuffle, and sort.
+1. Run the Hadoop command that prepends an alphabetic key to each row such that they end up in the appropriate partition, shuffle, and sort.
 2. Combine the secondary sort output files in the appropriate order

 ####Setup

-Hadoop streaming configuration for the sort job.
-Notice the addition of the keypartitioner option, which tells hadoop streaming to partition by the primary key.
+The following options comprise the Hadoop Streaming configuration for the sort job.
+Notice the addition of the keypartitioner option, which tells Hadoop Streaming to partition by the primary key.
 Remember that the order of the options is important.

 ~~~~
 -D stream.num.map.output.key.fields=3 \
 -D stream.map.output.field.separator="\t" \
 -D mapreduce.partition.keypartitioner.options=-k1,1 \
--D mapreduce.job.output.key.comparator.class=org.apache.hadoop.mapred.lib.KeyFieldBasedComparator \
+-D mapreduce.job.output.key.comparator.class=org.apache.Hadoop.mapred.lib.KeyFieldBasedComparator \
 -D mapreduce.partition.keycomparator.options="-k1,1 -k2,2nr -k3,3" \
 ~~~~